How AI-Powered Talent Intelligence Is Redefining the 2021 Recruitment Landscape

 Good talent pools are dime-a-dozen.
 Great talent pools, however, are often hidden in plain sight!
 By sticking to traditional hiring grounds, recruiters are missing out on a huge potential pool of talent in tier 2/ tier 3 cities.

-There are many such under/unexplored talent hotspots that can provide recruiters with cost-effective yet high-performing talent.
-The flow of talent has somewhat reversed with most people choosing to work from their hometowns and opting to remote-it into work nowadays.
+There are many such under/underexplored talent hotspots that can provide recruiters with cost-effective yet high-performing talent.
+The flow of talent has somewhat reversed, with most people choosing to work from their hometowns and opting to remote-it nowadays.

 Thanks to AI-powered talent intelligence solutions like Draup, finding talent from previously unexplored locations and emerging talent hotspots has become considerably easier.